Complain about services of a children's aid society

 If you have sought or received services from a children's aid society and have concerns about these services, you may have a right to complain to the CFSRB for one of these reasons:

-- You were not given a chance to be heard when you raised your concerns
+- The children's aid society did not give you a chance to be heard when you raised your concerns

-- You were not given a chance to be heard when decisions that affected your interests were made
+- The children's aid society did not give you a chance to be heard when decisions that affected your interests were made

 - The children's aid society did not give you reasons for its decisions that affect your interests